Claims about therapies and supports for autistic children

 - claims to be popular with medical ‘experts’

-- claims total ‘cures’ in a short time, or claims to cure many disorders with the same treatment – for example, dyslexia and ADHD as well as ASD
+- claims total ‘cures’ in a short time, or claims to cure many disorders with the same treatment – for example, dyslexia and ADHD as well as autism

 - uses lots of personal stories or testimonials.

-If an intervention uses one or more of these strategies, it’s probably based on anti-science or pseudoscience.
+If a therapy or support uses one or more of these strategies, it’s probably based on anti-science or pseudoscience.

-Where do fad therapies for autism spectrum disorder come from?
+Where do fad therapies and supports for autistic children come from?

-Often a fad therapy for autism spectrum disorder (ASD) becomes popular because of its pseudoscientific claims.
+Often a fad therapy or support becomes popular because of its pseudoscientific claims.
 Although the claims aren’t supported by evidence, they might sound plausible or appealing because of how they’re presented.

-A pseudoscientific intervention can seem credible and attractive when:
+A pseudoscientific therapy can seem credible and attractive when:

 - it fits in with your own philosophy about raising children

-- it focuses on treating a known difficulty in ASD like sensory problems
+- it focuses on treating a known difficulty in autism like sensory problems

 - a self-styled ‘expert’ says it works